tebl/BulkyMIDI-32/documentation/setting_it_up.md

 scheme = simple_buttons
 ```

-If you are using it in combination with the [Extras](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Extras)-module, then you may want to control the device using a rotary encoder instead.
+If you are using it together with the [panel](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Module%20Panel) designed for the newer versions of it, then you may want to control the device using a rotary encoder instead.
 At the moment this is only used as a replacement for the volume up and down buttons, but other features may be added by the mt32-pi project at a later point in time.
 To use the encoder, we will instead using the *simple_encoder* control scheme instead.
 ```
 [control]
 scheme = simple_encoder